-Pupils participate in a wide variety of activities throughout their time at the School.
+Students participate in a wide variety of activities throughout their time at the School.
 Pursuits range from Chess Club to Gym Club and there are many activities and societies that operate during lunch times and after school.

-Our students’ School experience is enriched at each stage by the provision of an extensive range of co-curricular opportunities.
+Our students’ school experience is enriched at each stage by the provision of an extensive range of co-curricular opportunities.

-The Duke of Edinburgh Award Scheme is another option from Year 10 which is non-competitive and open to all on a voluntary basis.
+The Duke of Edinburgh Award Scheme is another option from Year 9 which is non-competitive and open to all on a voluntary basis.
 There are three levels of attainment: Bronze, Silver and Gold each of which has four sections – Service, Skill, Physical Recreation and Expedition.

-A Community Service Programme is a fundamental part of School life and includes on-going voluntary work, fundraising events, the Senior Citizens’ Christmas Party and Youth Action who have organised charity football tournaments to raise money for autism and homeless charities.
+A Community Service Programme is a fundamental part of school life and includes ongoing voluntary work, fundraising events, the Senior Citizens’ Christmas Party and Youth Action who have organised charity football tournaments to raise money for autism and homeless charities.